 Late 1990’s – Five rhythms classes with Caitríona Nic Ghiollaphádraig.

 1999 – only the once, I went to Swing / Jive class / weekly evening on the outskirts of in Santa Fe, New Mexico.
 Got the socks danced off me being partnered with strong dancers who knew how to lead.

 2008 – Salsa class and evening @ the Moo wine bar, Ballinamore.
 A total Godsend of a class in 2008, every Friday night.
-At present, I cannot remember the name of our teacher.
-He was a great teacher.
+Andre, he was a great teacher.
 Not only did he teach a proper class, but continued the whole evening with salsa music and dancing.
 The Moo Wine bar closed that Autumn and so ended the fun Salsa Nights there.

 2009 – Set dancing – went to the week long class at the Joe Mooney summer school.

 2009-2011 – Sean nos and set dancing performance for the Traditional Irish Music course, Drumshanbo.
 Sean Nos also learnt at the Keadue festival and some other Sean Nos classes in Carrick on Shannon and Ballinamore.

 Contemporary dance classes @ The Dock, Carrick On Shannon.
 Over a number of years, one day dance classes were organised by Kate McCarthy when she was the Arts Officer there.
 These classes happened every 6 weeks or so for a while.
 Each class was facilitated by a different tutor, eg. John Scott, Ursula Laeubli, Dylan Quinn, Kate Wilson, and many more.